-- 3.1.1 In establishing its connection policy as specified in its Conditions of Service, and determining how to comply with its obligations under section 28 of the Electricity Act, a distributor may consider the following reasons to refuse to connect, or continue to connect, a customer: - C Contravention of the laws of Canada or the Province of Ontario. - C Violation of conditions in a distributor's licence. - C Adverse effect on the reliability or safety of the distribution system. - C Imposition of an unsafe worker situation beyond normal risks inherent in the operation of the distribution system. - C A material decrease in the efficiency of the distributor's distribution system.
+- (a) In establishing its connection policy as specified in its Conditions of Service, and determining how to comply with its obligations under section 28 of the Electricity Act, a distributor may consider the following reasons to refuse to connect, or continue to connect, a customer: - Contravention of the laws of Canada or the Province of Ontario including the Ontario Electrical Safety Code. - C Violation of conditions in a distributor's licence. - C Materially adverse effect on the reliability or safety of the distribution system. - C Imposition of an unsafe worker situation beyond normal risks inherent in the operation of the distribution system. - C A material decrease in the efficiency of the distributor's distribution system. - A materially adverse effect on the quality of distribution services received by an existing connection. - C If the person requesting the connection owes the distributor money for distribution services. - C Violation of any other conditions identified in the distributor's Conditions of Service document. - (b) A distributor shall ensure that all electrical connections to its system meet the distributor's design requirements, unless the electrical connections are separated by a protection device that has been approved by the distributor.
+If an electrical connection does not meet the distributor's design requirements, a distributor may refuse connection. - (c) If a distributor refuses to connect a customer, the distributor shall inform the person requesting the connection of the reason(s) for not connecting and, where the distributor is able to provide a remedy, make an offer to connect.
+If the distributor is unable to provide a remedy to resolve the issue, it is the responsibility of the customer to do so before a connection may be made.

-- C A materially adverse effect on the quality of distribution services received by an existing connection. - C Discriminatory access to distribution services. - C If the person requesting the connection owes the distributor money for distribution services. - C Violation of any other conditions identified in the distributor's Conditions of Service document. - 3.1.2 A distributor shall ensure that all electrical connections to its system meet the distributor's design requirements, unless the electrical connections are separated by a protection device that has been approved by the distributor.
-If an electrical connection does not meet the distributor's design requirements, a distributor may refuse connection. - 3.1.3 If a distributor refuses to connect a building or facility, the distributor shall inform the person requesting the connection of the reason(s) for not connecting and, where the distributor is able to provide a remedy, make an offer to connect.
-If the distributor is unable to provide a remedy to resolve the issue, it is the responsibility of the customer to do so before a connection may be made. - 3.1.4 For residential customers, a distributor shall define a basic connection and recover the cost of the basic connection as part of its revenue requirement.
-The basic connection for each customer shall include, at a minimum, 1) supply and installation of overhead distribution transformation capacity or an equivalent credit for transformation equipment; and 2) up to 30 meters of overhead conductor or an equivalent credit for underground services. - 3.1.5 For non-residential customers, a distributor may define a basic connection by rate class and recover the cost of connection either as part of its revenue requirement, or through a basic connection charge to the customer.

-3.1.6 All customer classes shall be subject to a variable connection charge to be calculated as the costs associated with the installation of connection assets above and beyond the basic connection.
+- (d) For residential customers, a distributor shall define a basic connection and recover the cost of the basic connection as part of its revenue requirement.
+The basic connection for each customer shall include, at a minimum, 1) supply and installation of overhead distribution transformation capacity or an equivalent credit for transformation equipment; and 2) up to 30 meters of overhead conductor or an equivalent credit for underground services. - (e) For non-residential customers, a distributor may define a basic connection by rate class and recover the cost of connection either as part of its revenue requirement, or through a basic connection charge to the customer. - (f) All customer classes shall be subject to a variable connection charge to be calculated as the costs associated with the installation of connection assets above and beyond the basic connection.
 A distributor may recover this amount from a customer through a connection charge or equivalent payment.